Opioid-Impacted Family Support Program

 wweisenberg@hrsa.gov

-The Opioid-Impacted Family Support Program (OIFSP) provides funding to support training programs that expand the number of peer support specialists and other behavioral health-related paraprofessionals who are trained to work in integrated, interprofessional teams to provide services to children whose parents are impacted by opioid use disorders (OUD) and other substance use disorders (SUD), and their family members who are in guardianship roles.
+The Opioid-Impacted Family Support Program (OIFSP) provides funding to support training programs that expand the number of peer support specialists and other behavioral health-related paraprofessionals who are trained to work in integrated, interprofessional teams to provide services to children whose parents and guardians are impacted by opioid use disorders (OUD) and other substance use disorders (SUD).

 - Health Professional Shortage Areas